sourcecred/docs/docs/beta/our-platforms.md

 #### Discord and Cred

-In Discord, Cred is Minted through emoji reactions.
+In Discord, Cred is minted through emoji reactions.
 Any time you are on the Discord chats and you see a comment that you find particularly useful, insightful, interesting, or valuable, give it an emoji.
-Every emoji in Discord Mints a small amount of Cred, so you can express yourself with any emoji image you like.
+Every emoji in Discord mints a small amount of Cred, so you can express yourself with any emoji image you like.
 If you feel strongly that something was really great, then put multiple emojis on it!

-The SourceCred logo is a special emoji that is worth **16** regular emojis when used on a Discord message.
-Use the SourceCred emoji for comments you felt were particularly valuable to the project as a whole.
-If your intention is not to Mint Cred but simply to use fun emojis, you can always add your emojis as a reply in the channel instead of as a message reaction.
+If your intention is not to mint Cred but simply to use fun emojis, you can always add your emojis as a reply in the channel instead of as a message reaction.

-**Note:** Only emojis in public channels will Mint Cred.
-Direct messages and role-based access channels do not Mint Cred regardless of emoji reaction use.
+**Note:** Only emojis in public channels will mint Cred.
+Direct messages and role-based access channels do not mint Cred regardless of emoji reaction use.

 #### Special Channels